mokaung/Stocks/res/DESIGN-README.txt

+Part 3: Design Changes
+- Created a view class and interface representing the GUI
+- Created IViewListener and IGuiController
+- Created ControllerImplGUI that implements IViewListener and IGuiController
+- Created mockController for testing

 Part 2: Design Changes
 - Created a new model interface and class.
 The purpose is to follow the SOLID principals, so we could add functionalities.
   This is for portfolio and model.